AUSGov/bga-style-guide-2016/sg-header.md

 listed in the scope for this style guide.
 By having a common header across all sites, it is an immediate visual cue to users that they on one of the business.gov.au related sites.

-Business.gov.au uses the header space to also include a search dropdown and a megamenu, not all sites will use this same menu.
+business.gov.au uses the header space to also include a search dropdown and a megamenu, not all sites will use this same menu.
 It is recommended that if you are using a megamenu, that you try and best replicate the [megamenu styles]({{site.baseurl}}/sg-megamenu.html) in this guide.